PhD Candidate & Teacher (Modern French Literature & Translation)

 On a broader note, my research interests are in the fields of 20th century French and English literature, poetry, cultural studies, African American Studies, hip hop studies, the representation of the mind and consciousness in the arts, literary bilingualism and self-translation.

-I am currently teaching undergraduate tutorials at Oxford on Samuel Beckett, Modern French literature as well as and seminars on Translation from and into Modern French.
+I am currently teaching undergraduate tutorials at Oxford on Samuel Beckett and Modern French literature as well as seminars on Translation from and into Modern French.
+I am also the Graduate Teaching Assistant for French at Lincoln College, Oxford.

 Between 2009 to 2016, I taught different courses in Switzerland.
 These include: classroom teaching and private tutoring of French and English languages and literature to secondary/high school and college students in the Swiss public system; teaching French as a foreign language to unemployed adults in a private institution for continuing education.